 \section{Analytical formulas for the Archimedean screw}

-In this section we collect analytical results describing the Archimedian screw solution.
+In this section we collect analytical results describing the Archimedean screw solution.
 Details on the derivations of the formulas in the presence of dipolar interactions can be found in Appendix \ref{appB:dipolarInteractions} below.

 Without dipolar interactions, the first order complex prefactors which solve \cref{eq:firstOrderEquations} using ansatz \eqref{eq:firstOrderSteadyStateAnsatz} are

 with $s=\sin \theta_0$ and $c=\cos \theta_0$.
 Note that in the special cases $b_x=\pm b_y$, one of each pair of pre-factors $\theta^{(1,\pm 1)}_1$ and $\phi^{(1,\pm 1)}_1$ vanishes.
 Physically, $b_x=\pm b_y$ correspond to right and left circular polarized driving, respectively.
 Circular polarized driving couples only to one of the two modes.
 This motivates us to define